verkstedt/actions/README.md

 Template:
 <https://github.com/verkstedt/.github/tree/main/workflow-templates/docker-build-push.yaml>

-Build docker image and push to registries.
-When version change is detected, also create git tag.
+Build Docker image and push it to the registries.
+When a version change is detected, also create a git tag.

 See [docker-build-push.yaml](./.github/workflows/docker-build-push.yaml) for details.